 Almost every woman has to deal with vaginal discharge at some point in her life.
 The most common cause of this discharge is the change in hormonal levels during the menstrual cycle – the consistency differs from phase to phase.

 Normal vaginal discharge during pregnancy is referred to as leukorrhea.
-It comes from your cervix – the neck of the uterus – or better known as the womb for the baby.
+It comes from your cervix – the neck of the uterus.

 Is It Normal to Have White Discharge During Pregnancy?

 It is perfectly normal to have more vaginal discharge when pregnant.
 But what is considered normal is an odourless or mild-smelling, thick, milky white vaginal discharge.
 However, when it changes colour, it might be a cause for concern.

 The vaginal discharge that you might face during pregnancy is very similar to one that you may experience between periods, only heavier.
 It might not be a pleasant symptom of pregnancy, but it is bound to increase as your pregnancy progresses!

 Most women who aren’t pregnant also experience some discharge in the middle of their cycle, but this discharge may increase during pregnancy.
 This is an important symptom of pregnancy that might begin at around the 13th week, which is approximately the start of your second trimester.
 As your pregnancy progresses, the discharge is bound to increase.
 Your vagina is working overtime to keep your cervix healthy and moist, and this is the side-effect of it.

 The purpose of this discharge is to protect the birth canal from infections and maintain a healthy balance of good bacteria and flora in the vagina.
 Sometimes, the discharge may be slightly brown or pink – this is normal as long as you are not bleeding.

 Below are the types of vaginal discharge that you are likely to see during the various stages of pregnancy: